rrfarr/satinet/Docs/Data-Preparation.md

 ## IARPA Multi-View Stereo 3D Mapping Challenge Dataset

 The IARPA Multi-View Stereo 3D Mapping Challenge Dataset is hosted by SpaceNET on Amazon Web Services (AWS).
+To do this first [create and activate a AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/?nc1=h_ls).

 This can be downloaded using

 ```console